nopticon/acf-overview/README.md

 - In wp-admin, go to Custom Fields > Overview

 ## Contribution

 If you have a patch, or stumbled upon an issue with ACF Overview, you can contribute this back to the code.
 Please create a new github issue with as much information as possible.

 ## Contributors

 We will add you to the list if you contribute.

-This project is maintained by [Psychopsia](https://twitter.com/psychopsia/)
+This project is maintained by [Guillermo Azurdia](https://twitter.com/psychopsia/)

 ## License